Back to Colorado

 Plain English Breakdown

-This bill allows city and county housing authorities to collect sales or property taxes within their areas, with voter approval, to fund affordable housing projects.
+This bill allows city and county housing authorities to ask voters to approve new sales, use, or property taxes to fund their activities.

 What This Bill Does

-• Gives housing authorities the power to levy a sales tax, use tax, or property tax if approved by voters in a ballot question.
+• Gives housing authorities the power to propose a sales tax, sales and use tax, or property tax within their area if approved by voters.

 Who It Names or Affects